-Figure 2.3: A Chronology of European settlement
+Figure 2.3: A Chronology of European settlement Source: Surf Coast Shire Council to clear heavily treed landscape near Lake Modewarre circa 1861 'Ploughing match'

 A comprehensive history of Moriac is presented in 'A History of Moriac - Background for the Moriac Structure Plan'.
 This document was authored by Dr David Rowe of Authentic Heritage Services and represents an important output from the Moriac Structure Plan development process.
-A link to the document is available on Council's website.
-(To insert link if/when document is made available for public access.)